Testimony from Pastor Jamie Sanks

-We envision helping all our people, youth as well as adults, to discover their gifts, abilities, and divine designs so that they are equipped to serve in their respective ministries either within or outside the church.
+To add, we envision helping all our people, youth as well as adults, to discover their gifts, abilities, and divine designs so that they are equipped to serve in their respective ministries either within or outside the church.
 Our goal is that every member be a minister of reconciliation.

-We envision all our members becoming involved in small groups to model a biblical community; a biblical community where people have opportunity to minister to and love one another (Acts 2:44-46).
+In addition, we envision all our members becoming involved in small groups to model a biblical community; a biblical community where people have opportunity to minister to and love one another (Acts 2:44-46).

-We envision equipping our people and training future leaders to plant more multiracial/multiethnic churches in America and abroad to reach all nations for Christ and for the glory of God.
+Additionally, we envision equipping our people and training future leaders to plant more multiracial/multiethnic churches in America and abroad to reach all nations for Christ and for the glory of God.

 We also envision a radio and television ministry.
 Love That Matters (LTM) is or current television program.